 How long does it take to correct an overbite?

 The overall Invisalign treatment timeline can vary from person to person.
 A severe overbite will take much longer to treat than a minor overbite.
 Generally speaking, it takes about six months to a year to complete Invisalign treatment.
-For some people, it can take up to a year and half or two years.
+For some people, it can take up to a year and a half or two years.

 During the consultation process, we can provide an estimated treatment time so you have a good understanding of what to expect with Invisalign.